EternalPeace/BinaryOS/README.md

     	r2p2r.asm ：the file from real mode switch to protect mode and switch to real mode. how to build:
     nasm r2p2r.asm -o r2p2r.bin

+	floppy.img is copy from empty.img, and has a filesystem: mkfs.vfat floppy.img
+    mount -o loop floppy.img /mnt
+        copy some file to floppy.img
+    cp <filename> /mnt